Autocar India

 The Tracker 400 features a more rugged design, whereas the Speed 400 takes a neo-retro approach

 The seat, too, differs significantly.
 The Speed 400 shares its seat with the Speed T4 and the Scrambler range.
 On the Speed, the pillion perch has a slight step-up, while the Tracker 400’s Thruxton 400-derived seat is noticeably flatter and features a removable cowl that slides out to reveal a pillion seat.
+The wheel design, too, is slightly different on the Tracker 400 compared to the entire small-capacity range.
+However, it continues with 17-inchers at both ends.

 The rear end is another area where the two bikes diverge.
-The Speed 400 uses the 3D tail-light shared with most of Triumph’s 400cc models, while the Tracker 400 gets a simpler, rectangular tail-light, once again borrowed from the Thruxton 400.
+The Speed 400 uses the 3D tail-light shared with most of Triumph’s 400cc models, while the Tracker 400 gets a simpler, rectangular unit, once again borrowed from the Thruxton 400.

 Triumph Tracker 400 vs Speed 400: Engine